- Better base V-6

 The newly available turbodiesel hasn't yet been rated by the EPA, but Ford says it's confident that it'll reach 30 mpg on the highway cycle for long hauls.

 Compared to crosstown rivals from General Motors and Ram, the Ford falls down a little.
-The most efficient Ram 1500, equipped with a turbodiesel V-6, manages 29 mpg on the highway (we've done better in real-world drives) and the most V-8 equipped Chevy Silverados hover around the Ford turbo-6 models—and Chevy report fewer problems obtaining those real-world numbers compared to Ford owners.
+The most efficient Ram 1500, equipped with a turbodiesel V-6, manages 29 mpg on the highway (we've done better in real-world drives) and most V-8 equipped Chevy Silverados hover around the Ford turbo-6 models—and those Chevy trucks are more likely to hit their numbers in the real world.